Zakaria-Takkoush/PharmaLeb/README.md

 Here's a brief high-level overview of the tech stack PharmaLeb uses:

--   The app [React Native](https://reactnative.dev/) framework that combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
+-   The app uses [React Native](https://reactnative.dev/) framework that combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
 It is developed with the help of [Expo CLI](https://expo.dev/).
--   For persistent storage (database), the app uses [MongoDB](https://www.mongodb.com/), a NoSQL database.
+-   For persistent data storage (database), the app uses [MongoDB](https://www.mongodb.com/), a NoSQL database.
 -   For the backend server, the app uses [Node.js](https://nodejs.org/en/) with [Express](https://expressjs.com/) package to build a local server and deal with APIs.
 -   To send push notifications, the app uses the expo notifications service [Expo Notifications](https://docs.expo.dev/versions/latest/sdk/notifications/#api).
 -   For live text chatting service, the app uses [Firebase 9](https://firebase.google.com/) with the Cloud Firestore that helps dealing with real-time database updates.
--   The app uses [Google Maps API](https://mapsplatform.google.com/) integrated with React Native to display users and pharmacies locations.
+-   The app uses [Google Maps API](https://mapsplatform.google.com/) integrated with React Native to display locations.
     -   Note: Due to the lack of a working Google Maps Platform billing account, directions and shortest path features could not be implemented using Google Maps API.
 Basic features of the [React Native Maps](https://docs.expo.dev/versions/latest/sdk/map-view/) were used instead.
 -   The admin panel was designed with [React](https://reactjs.org/), A JavaScript library for building user interfaces.